Revision 22-5; Effective Nov. 4, 2022

 - have been discussed and approved by the Director of Child Day Care Licensing or the Director of Residential Child Care Licensing.

-1122 Licensing Statutes
+1122 Child Care Regulation Statutes

 Human Resources Code

-Chapter 42: Regulation of Certain Facilities, Homes, and Agencies That Provide Child-Care Services — Establishes standards for regulating child-care
+Chapter 42: Regulation of Certain Facilities, Homes, and Agencies That Provide Child-Care Services — Establishes standards for regulating child care.

-Chapter 43: Regulation of Child-Care and Child-Placing Agency Administrators — Establishes standards for regulating the child-care administrators and child-placing agency administrators.
+Chapter 43: Regulation of Child-Care and Child-Placing Agency Administrators — Establishes standards for regulating the child care administrators and child-placing agency administrators.

-1123 Licensing Rules (Texas Administrative Code)
+1123 Child Care Regulation Rules (Texas Administrative Code)

 Before adopting new, amended or repealed rules, HHSC publishes all proposed rule changes in the Texas Register for a 30-day review and comment period.

-Chapter 2001, Texas Government Code (TGC)
+Chapter 2001, Government Code (GC)

 Once adopted, rules in the TAC carry the force of law.

-Minimum Standards for General Residential Operations, Chapter 748
+26 TAC Chapter 748 | Minimum Standards for General Residential Operations |

 1130 Ethics of Regulation